tisfeng/Easydict/docs/README_EN.md

 - [x] Support for 48 languages.

 Next step.
-- [ ] Support for macOS system translation.
+- [ ] Support for macOS system dictionary.
 - [ ] Support more query services.

 _**If you like this extension, please give it a [Star](https://github.com/tisfeng/Easydict) ⭐️, thanks!**_